ignatiusm/mfp_scraper/README.md

 3. I wanted to learn how to write a small scraping script in Ruby.

 As there are occasionally new tracks added to the site, I have set up a cron job to run this script periodically.

+To run:

+- Download ruby,
+- clone this repository,
+- cd into the mfp_scraper directory,
+- from your terminal enter `./scraper.rb` to execute the script.